ahmetarabaci42/Frequency_Generator/README.md

 - 100K , 5.1K , 3.16K, 1.8K, 2.7K and 1K Resistor
 - 100K and 10K Potantiemeter
-- 1nF Capacitor But this capacitor will not be an electrolyte capacitor.
+- (!!!İMPORTANT) 1nF Capacitor But this capacitor will not be an electrolyte capacitor.
 It will be a non-polarised capacitor because I couldn't find the right component.
 I ordered it without assembly.
 I will solder the right capacitor.

 ## Active Components: